Skip to main content

 Where do modern AI tools fit?

-They fit where they are useful.
-I use modern tools to speed up careful work, reduce repetitive effort, and shape practical systems.
-The point is not novelty.
-The point is a better way to work.
+Where they are useful.
+I use modern tools to speed up careful work and reduce repetitive effort.
+Novelty is not the point.
+The point is a better way to run the actual work.

 Will the finished work be understandable after launch?

-That is the goal.
-I keep the structure, handoff notes, and core decisions clear enough that the work does not become a mystery system the moment it is delivered.
+Yes.
+Every project includes a plain-English runbook or handoff document, and I keep the structure simple enough that the work does not become a mystery system the moment it is delivered.

 What if the project is too specialized?